Cacti/documentation/How-to-Graph-Your-Network.md

   - ___TCP___ - perform a TCP test

 - **Ping Port** - Available only for UDP/TCP PING test types.
 Please define the port to be tested here.
 Make sure, that no firewall intercepts the test ping.

 - **Timeout Value** - After this time, the test fails.
-Measured in units of milliseconds
+Measured in units of milliseconds.

-- **Ping Retry Count** - The number of times Cacti will attempt to ping a host before failing
+- **Ping Retry Count** - The number of times Cacti will attempt to ping a host before failing.

 ### SNMP Options